 - Confidential and Private: Unlike court proceedings, which are public, mediation allows parties to discuss and resolve their issues in a private setting.
 This aspect is particularly beneficial in maintaining family privacy.

 - Control Over the Outcome: In mediation, all parties have a say in the final agreement, unlike in a court decision where a judge has the final say.
 This control often leads to more satisfactory outcomes for all involved.

 - Preservation of Relationships: Mediation fosters a collaborative environment, which can be crucial in maintaining family relationships, especially when dealing with sensitive issues related to a loved one’s estate.

 - Flexibility and Creativity in Solutions: Mediators can help parties think creatively about solutions, offering more personalized and flexible outcomes than those typically available through the court system.

 Studies indicate that agreements reached through mediation are more likely to be adhered to and adapted amicably over time, reducing the likelihood of future conflicts.
 Furthermore, if families learn to resolve disputes through mediation during the probate process, they are better equipped to handle any future disagreements constructively.
 Many courts increasingly recognize the effectiveness of mediation and may recommend or require it in probate disputes.

 Do Not Go Through Mediation Alone – Contact Oliver Leffler Law

-Even if you and your spouse are working with another mediator, it is important to contact a lawyer to make sure you do not agree to a settlement that will harm you now or in the future.
-Contact Margaret and Lauren at Oliver Leffler Law online or call 410-740-1180 to schedule a consultation.
+Even if you are working with another mediator, it is important to contact a lawyer to make sure you do not agree to a settlement that will harm you now or in the future.
+Contact us at Oliver Leffler Law online or call 410-740-1180 to schedule a consultation.